1.2 million people with mental illness are incarcerated each year.

 In an effort to reduce recidivism, this project helps ensure that inmates have health insurance right away when released from incarceration.

 People moving out of the criminal justice system face many social challenges.
 They are more likely to experience unstable housing, low incomes, homelessness, and chronic illnesses.
-They are also more likely to be uninsured, according to past studies.
+They are also more likely to be uninsured, according to studies.

 We’re working to provide the resources people need to stay healthy upon re-entry.

+We currently focus on assisting those with substance use disorders, mental illness, and chronic health conditions upon re-entry.
 Our goal moving forward is to reach every inmate being released from the Allegheny County Jail to make sure everyone has applied for health coverage upon discharge.